maendeleolab/maendeleolab_vpc/README.md

 ## [Context](#Context)

-This repo was built to create a basic VPC construct to use with IPv4.
+- This repo was built to create a basic VPC construct to use with IPv4.

-It can be used on any Linux environment in AWS or on-premises,
+- It can be used on any Linux environment in AWS or on-premises.

-that is able to install Python 3.6.9 (or higher) and awscli version 2.
+- Install Python 3.6.9 (or higher) and awscli version 2.

-It creates a unique VPC, including a primary CIDR and the option to add a secondary CIDR.
+- It creates a unique VPC, including a primary CIDR and the option to add a secondary CIDR.

-The scripts included in the repo are idempotent.
+- The scripts included in the repo are idempotent.

-This means, if the resource is tagged with a name that already exists, it will not create a VPC with an identical tag.
+- This means, if the resource is tagged with a name that already exists, it will not create a VPC with an identical tag.

 ## [Prerequisites](#Prerequisites)